 IRVING, Texas (AP) The Big 12 Conference reported another year of record revenue Friday, with school officials saying it was proof of financial strength.

 ''No one is significantly stronger than we are in any of the power five conferences,'' said David Boren, Oklahoma's president and outgoing chairman of the Big 12 board of directors. ''We can hold our own with any of them in regard to our financial picture,''

 As the league's spring meetings came to a close, Boren also said the 10 schools are strongly united.

 Boren said that the Sooners, despite the assertion of some outside the league, aren't desperately seeking to find another conference.
 Or is any other school.

 ''Emphatically not,'' Boren said. ''You can tell that from my own conversations.
 We're more optimistic than we have been in some time about the future of the Big 12 and the strength and stability of the conference.''

 The schools will split $348 million for the 2016-17 academic year.
 The $34.8 million per school is up by some $4.4 million from last year in the 11th consecutive year of increases.
 That per-team average has nearly quadrupled over the years; schools shared $106 million a decade ago, about $8.8 million per team.

-The money withheld from Baylor is being put into an escrow account pending verification of changes at the school in the aftermath of a campus sexual assault scandal.
+About $6 million of Baylor's portion for this year, and 25 percent of future revenues, will be held in an escrow account pending verification of changes at the school in the aftermath of a campus sexual assault scandal.
 Big 12 officials say the process is just starting to verify that the school is putting in place 105 recommendations for reforming its Title IX process.